Please note: Prof. Torres will be on leave until Fall 2021 at the Frankel Institute for Advanced Judaic Studies.

 I serve on the International Editorial Board for Manchester University Press' Contemporary Anarchist Studies Series.
 I have held fellowships at the National Yiddish Book Center, the Joseph A. Labadie Collection, and elsewhere.
 I have also worked as a muralist, community organizer, and set designer.

-“Circular Landscapes: Commodity and Embodiment in Dvoyre Fogel’s Yiddish Poetry.”
-Nashim.
+"Circular Landscapes: Montage and Myth in Dvoyre Fogel's Yiddish Poetry."

 “'To Those Who Came Before, We Say Pa'lante': Women in the Puerto Rican Independence Movement.”
 With Emma Torres.
 Feminisms in Motion: A Decade of Intersectional Feminist Media (AK Press)